-When an organization builds ethical and social elements in its operating philosophy and total corporate social responsibility can be subdivided into four criteria-economic, legal, ethical and discretionary responsibilities.
+Here is a model for evaluating an organization's social performance.
+The model indicates that total corporate social responsibility can be subdivided into four criteria-economic, legal, ethical and discretionary responsibilities.
 These responsibilities are ordered from bottom to top in the following illustration.
 Let's discuss each one them briefly.